juliohm1978/python-juliohmtools/docs/vcswatch/README.md

 A Version Control System (VCS) module that can watch a remote repository for changes and notify a list of callback handler functions.

-It uses a polling mechanism to request information fromt he remote repository regularly.
+It uses a polling mechanism to request information from the remote repository regularly.

 Currently, only Subversion is a supported backend.
 Planning to add Git in the near future.